fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-Whenever Raven Guild Master deals combat damage to a player, they exiles the top ten cards of their library.
+Whenever Raven Guild Master deals combat damage to a player, that player exiles the top ten cards of their library.

 Morph {2}{U}{U} (You may cast this face down as a 2/2 creature for {3}.
 Turn it face up any time for its morph cost.)